Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-sport-and-climate.html.markdown

 ### Flight Free UK

-Where do you see the future of international sport going and how can its climate impact be mitigated?
+What do you see as the future of international sport and how can its climate impact be mitigated?

 ### Etienne